Are the Robots Really Coming for My Job?

 In the financial world, if you ask an LLM to synthesize a trading recommendation (many of the major language models already have warnings), the model can confidently recommend a trade with detailed reasoning.
 But there’s a major caveat: the model’s suggestions may not be connected to current information.

 As many of us are (hopefully) coming to learn, LLMs work best as an augmentation for knowledgeable humans.
 But they are not a replacement.
-A noted vulnerability with LLMs is that people can over rely on them instead of verifying the content – like the lawyer currently facing sanctions for submitting LLM-generated briefs citing fake cases.
+A noted vulnerability with LLMs is that people can over rely on them instead of verifying the content – like the lawyer who faced sanctions for submitting LLM-generated briefs citing fake cases.

 Artificial intelligence (AI) models work well to help smart people break writer’s block or spark an idea; not as something to copy and paste.
 Trying to come up with the structure for an internal blog post?
 Great use!
 Figuring out an introduction or cover letter can be a wonderful use – as long as the human writer can edit and take ownership of the content.
 Autocompletes for starting or ending an email seem fine as well.
 This kind of augmentation is why cars excel in assistive cruise control and lane drift warnings right now.